duckietown/docs-brown/book/doc-sky/05-project2-ukf/10-background.md

 where $z$ and $\dot z$ are the position and velocity of the drone along the z-axis, respectively.
 A quick note on symbology: in [](#ukf_predict_update_diagram), we are demonstrating a simple example in which we only track one variable (vertical position), so instead of using boldface vectors, we chose to use scalars.
 Note that the variable $z$ in [](#ukf_predict_update_diagram) is different than the variable $z$ in this two-dimensional state vector tracking motion along the $z$ axis.
 In literature, the letter $z$ in some typeface and possibly with a subscript is typically used to denote the measurement (as in [](#ukf_predict_update_diagram)).
 We will go into more detail about the measurement vector later.

 Now, back to our two-dimensional state vector.
+Why did we decide to track not only position but also velocity?
+What if we were only interested in the drone's position along the $z$-axis?
+Well, while in some cases we might only be immediately interested in, say, knowing the robot's position, the addition of $\dot z$ is also important. $\dot z$ is known as a *hidden variable*: we do not have a sensor that allows us to measure this quantity directly.
+That said, keeping track of this variable allows us to form better estimates about $z$.
+Why?
+Since position and velocity are correlated quantities, information about one quantity can inform the other.
+If the drone has a high positive velocity, for instance, we can be fairly confident that its position at the next time step will be somewhere in the positive direction relative to its previous position.
+The covariances between position and velocity allow for a reasonable estimate of velocity to be formed---as does any information about acceleration, for example.
+Chapter 5.7 of Labbe's textbook [](#bib:labbe_kalman) describes the importance of this correlation between state variables such as position and velocity.

 The state vector tracks the mean $\mu$ of each state variable, which we assume is normally distributed about $\mu$.
 To characterize the uncertainty in this state estimate, we use an $n \times n$ covariance matrix where $n$ is the size of the state vector.
 For this state vector, then, we define the covariance matrix as:

 $$\mathbf{P}=\begin{bmatrix}
 \sigma^2_z & \sigma_{z,\dot z} \\
 \sigma_{\dot z,z} & \sigma^2_{\dot z}
 \end{bmatrix}$$

 where $\sigma^2_z = \text{Var}\left( z \right)$, for example, denotes the variance in the position estimates and $\sigma_{\dot z,z} = \sigma_{z,\dot z} = \text{Cov}\left( z, \dot z \right)$ denotes the covariance between the position and velocity estimates.
-Typically, position and velocity are positively correlated, as a positive velocity indicates that the drone will likely be at a more positive position at the next time step.
+As mentioned above, position and velocity are typically positively correlated, as a positive velocity indicates that the drone will likely be at a more positive position at the next time step.

 The first frame of [](#ukf_predict_update_diagram) illustrates a state estimate and the standard deviation of that height estimate.